vipulnaik/diet-exercise-health/notes/health-profile.md

 I have never smoked or used other nicotine-based products.

 I have not been exposed to any significant amount of secondhand or thirdhand smoke.
-I haven't been indoors with somebody smoke for the past several years as of 2023, and have only briefly passed by or trailed people smoking outdoors occasionally.
+I haven't been indoors with somebody smoking for the past several years as of 2023, and have only briefly passed by or trailed people smoking outdoors occasionally.